-The collective action Austrian style is based on individual assignment agreements between the holders of an individual claim and another legal entity.
+The Austrian-style collective action is based on individual assignment agreements between the holders of an individual claim and another legal entity.
 Damages are thus only distributed to those entities that have initially assigned their claims to the claimant.

-Describe the process for settling these claims, including how damages or settlement amounts are apportioned and distributed.

-See question 52.

-Does your country recognise any form of collective settlement in the absence of such claims being made?
+- 53 Describe the process for settling these claims, including how damages or settlement amounts are apportioned and distributed.
+See question 52. - 54 Does your country recognise any form of collective settlement in the absence of such claims being made?
 If so, how are such settlements given force and can such arrangements cover parties from outside the jurisdiction?

-Austrian law does not currently provide for a collective settlement mechanism in the absence of a collective action Austrian style being brought.
+Austrian law does not currently provide for a collective settlement mechanism in the absence of an Austrian-style collective action being brought.